USGS-Astrogeology/softwaremanagement/FY21/README.md

 - Improve bundle adjustment capabilities and control processes

 ### ISIS Modularization :running:
-  - Extraction of PVL and BLOB cabilities from ISIS into standalone libraries
+  - Extraction of PVL (label parsing within ISIS and general Parameter Value Language parser for other applications) and BLOB (traditionally ephemeris data stored on ISIS cube files) capabilities from ISIS into standalone libraries
   - SPICE modularization to extract ISIS kernel selection into a stand alone library with a C++ interface
   - Interface for reading/writing kernels